adamsilver/fdpb/06-an-inbox.md

 # An inbox

 My sister loves to-do lists.
-In fact she loves lists so much, that one of her favourite things is making new lists out of old ones.
-Despite her obsession, the world is full of lists.
+In fact she loves them so much, that one of her favourite things is making new lists out of old ones.
+The world is full of lists.
 There is even a list of great people[^1].
-But lists are tricky to manage.
-On the web, there are several types of lists and there are some design patterns that have emerged over the years to deal with managing them.
+On the web, there are several types of lists and there are some design patterns that have emerged over the years that help to manage them.

-We're going to design an inbox.
-In other words, a list of emails.
+The type of list we'll be tackling is an inbox.
+That is, a list of emails sent from other people.
 Besides reading and replying to emails, the aim is to achieve a zen-like state of Inbox Zero[^2].
 To get there quickly, the interface will let users delete, archive and mark emails as spam.
 But not just one at a time&mdash;in bulk.
-My sister loves pen and paper, but if we do this right, perhaps she'll be converted to digital.
+My sister loves her trusty pen and paper, but if we do this right, perhaps she'll be converted to digital.

 ## List types